noahehall/multicloud/multicloud.md

   - Detective controls: intended to identify and characterize an incident in progress and provide assistance during investigations and audits after the event has occurred
     - alert the network team, security guards, or police
     - include security event log monitoring, host and network intrusion detection of threat events, and antivirus identification of malicious code.
+    - Intrusion detection: identifying strange patterns in network traffic that could signal a hack
   - Preventive controls: designed to prevent an incident from occurring
     - lock out unauthorized intruders & protect your network and workloads and mitigate threats and vulnerabilities.
     - include policies, standards, processes, procedures, encryption, firewalls, and physical barriers